-Northeastern University’s co-operative education (co-op) program has helped students gain valuable work experience during their degree studies for over 100 years.
+Northeastern University’s co-operative education (co-op) program has helped students gain valuable work experience during their degree studies for more than 100 years.
 It allows students to alternate academic study and full-time paid work semesters, giving them unparalleled career preparation well before they graduate.
 International students can also take advantage of Northeastern’s co-op program, and get the same benefit of working for US companies.

 A program available to every student